 El Reno: Hamburger City

 For hungry road-trippers, especially those fond of all-American burger joints, El Reno offers an abundance of choices.
 Three great old places stand within a block of each other along old Route 66.
 The oldest, Robert’s Grill (300 S. Bickford Ave., 405/262-1262), has been cooking since 1926 and should be a national model for short-order cooking.
-A block to the west is Sid’s Diner (300 S. Choctaw St., 405/262-7757), which became insanely popular after it was featured on the TV show Man vs. Food.
+A block to the west is Sid’s Diner (300 S. Choctaw Ave., 405/262-7757), which became insanely popular after it was featured on the TV show Man v.
+Food.
 Finally, a block to the east is Johnnie’s Grill (301 S. Rock Island Ave., 405/262-4721, daily), with the biggest menu and most spacious dining room.
 All three El Reno burger joints are famous for putting fried onions in and on their burgers.

-On the first weekend in May, El Reno gets together to cook up the “World’s Largest Fried Onion Hamburger,” a 750-pound behemoth that inspires an all-day festival.
+On the first weekend in May, El Reno gets together to cook up the “World’s Largest Fried Onion Hamburger,” a 750-pound (340-kg) behemoth that inspires an all-day festival.

 Hydro: Lucille’s Roadhouse

-There’s no clearer contrast between the charms of the old road and the anonymity of the Interstate than tiny Hydro, about midway between Oklahoma City and Clinton on the west bank of the Canadian River.
+There’s no clearer contrast between the charms of the old road and the anonymity of the interstate than tiny Hydro, about midway between Oklahoma City and Clinton on the west bank of the Canadian River.

 A wonderful length of old Route 66 runs along the north side of I-40 exit 89, right past the ancient service station and souvenir stand operated by Lucille Hamons from 1941 until her death in 2000.
-Though it’s just 50 yards from the fast lane of the freeway, visiting Lucille’s place to buy a soda or a postcard and have a quick hello with the energetic proprietor was a Route 66 rite of passage.
+Though it’s just 50 yards (46 meters) from the fast lane of the freeway, visiting Lucille’s place to buy a soda or a postcard and have a quick hello with the energetic proprietor was a Route 66 rite of passage.
 Lucille’s inspired the creation of a replica roadhouse on the north side of I-40 in the next town to the west, Weatherford, called Lucille’s Roadhouse (580/772-8808).